Home

 Steeped in the Benedictine tradition, Saint John’s classrooms are places of welcome, hospitality, and prayer.
 Students are encouraged to allow the fruits of contemplation to inform theology and pastoral life, to listen to one another in order to dialogue, and to see that all theology is both rooted in a lived context and yet speaks to God’s stability.

-- The overall health of the program, in terms of recruitment, retention, student health within the program, and gainful vocational work after the program
+- Overall program health in terms of recruitment, retention, and student success as well as gainful vocational work after the program.

-- The assessment of capstone projects or comprehensive exams; and
+- Degree success, in terms of assessment of capstone projects or comprehensive exams; and

 - Overall assessment of the effectiveness of a degree’s learning outcomes and any needed revisions to them.